 While attacks on large, high profile businesses make the headlines, smaller businesses are at a much greater risk.
 While larger companies can afford to employ in-house teams, dedicated to IT security, smaller companies do not have this luxury.
 This lack of security coupled with outdated systems means that small businesses are easy targets for increasingly sophisticated attackers.

-An effective way for businesses to combat the threat of an attack is to employ the services of IT security experts, such as Tabard IT Ltd -who operate in Edinburgh, Glasgow and Central Scotland- to manage their IT security.
+An effective way for businesses to combat the threat of an attack is to employ the services of IT security experts, such as Tabard IT Ltd. We operate in Edinburgh, Glasgow and Central Scotland to manage IT security for businesses.

 Below are some of the most popular IT security threats used by cyber attackers.

 Ransomewhere-where an attacker compromises an IT system and demands money to restore access when the ransom is paid-is becoming increasingly commonplace.

 The ransomware attack on the NHS, in 2017, highlighted the crippling effect that this can have on a large company.
 However, small businesses can also be affected by this type of security threat.
 These attacks are becoming increasingly sophisticated and popular as the success of ransomware is reported.

 To minimise the risk of an attack all businesses should ensure they keep operating systems updated and install effective antivirus software.

 Poor password security is a major threat to any IT system and one of the most common ways for a system to be compromised.
 Many people do not change passwords on a regular basis, or use the same password for multiple devices, making a cyber attack relatively easy.